Sotera/track-communities/README.md

 ```
     $ vagrant up
 ```
 SSH into the VM as _bigdata_, then edit the following configuration file to add additional properties.
-These configuration changes should allow you to protect your single VM machine from memory and node count issues that may crop up processing example data in later steps.
+These configuration changes should allow you to protect your single VM machine from memory and node processing issues that may crop up in later steps.
 ```
     $ vi /etc/hadoop/conf/mapred-site.xml